StuartMBrown/python_challenge/README.md

 # python_challenge
-Thanks to Nathan Rosenberg, Amanda Baynard, and David Chao for assistance.
+Thanks to Nathan Rosenberg, Amanda Baynard, Sean Bell and David Chao for assistance.